Be still and know that I am God. --Psalm 146

 I am annoyed by some people's comments on YouTube and in other places, people who were children or young teens then -- Oh, what a glorious time it was to be alive, a golden age!
 The music, the clothes, the cars - and everybody was so kind and courteous and loving.
 Well, no, that's not the way it was -- it was far from a golden age, as this CBS news summary makes clear, for anyone who cares to look back at the reality of 1975:

-The placid "happy days" of the 1950s were long gone by this time, as I remember discussing with my friends.
+The placid "happy days" of the 1950s and early 1960s were long gone by this time, as I remember discussing with my friends.
 However, I will say that compared to the state of the world today and the polarized society we now live in, it was easier to live without constant fear and dread back then.
 The world was already quite complex in those days, but it all seemed more understandable somehow - and it was easier to hope that tomorrow would be better.

-All that would soon change, but as yet, no one felt a need to be "linked in" every single waking moment, and broadcast to the world pictures of their cat, or their butt, or what they were eating at the burger joint.
+All that would soon begin to change, but as yet, no one felt a need to be "linked in" every single waking moment, and broadcast to the world pictures of their cat, or their butt, or what they were eating at the burger joint.
 People would have fallen down on the floor laughing at the very thought of such nonsense.

 But now we live in a world seemingly controlled in nearly every detail by nosy machines and callous trillionaires.
 Since this old man's exit will be coming up sooner rather than later, I don't obsess about these things, though I deplore them heartily.
 But God help the younger generations.